BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 Now the idea is to modify our SOC in such a way that some addresses correspond to the SPI flash.
 First we need to decide how it will be projected into the memory space of our processor.
 The idea is to use bit 23 of memory addresses to select the SPI Flash.
+Bit 22 is for IO (LEDs, UART).
+In addition, for IO, we need to check that bit 23 is zero.
+And if both bits 23 and 22 are zero, then we are in BRAM.
+So our memory space is decomposed into four "quadrants" depending on bits 23 and 22, and we use three of them.

 Then we have the different
 signals to discriminate the different zones of our memory:
 ```verilog